tashfaaa/tashfaaa.github.io/_posts/2025-12-06-final-project-report.md

 Here's a comprehensive technical explanation of the project:

-**Inputs:**
+##Inputs:
 Light Sensor (analog) - measures ambient light in the tote’s environment.
 Switch (digital) - starts/stops official reading session.

-**Outputs:**
+##Outputs:

-RGB LED - displays environment comfort:
+**RGB LED** - displays environment comfort:
 1) ORANGE - optimal reading conditions (sufficient light)
 2) PURPLE - dim light

-OTHER LEDs - milestone indicators for a reading session:
+**OTHER LEDs** - milestone indicators for a reading session:
-1st LED - turns on 30s into reading, stays on
+1st LED - turns on 1s into reading, stays on
-2nd LED - turns on 5min into reading, stays on
+2nd LED - turns on 5s into reading, stays on
-3rd LED - turns on 10min into reading, resets sequence

-Potential additional part:
-Blinking effect at 10 minutes - all three milestone LEDs blink briefly to celebrate milestone completion, then timer resets, starting the cycle again (first LED 30 seconds into new session).
+3rd LED - turns on 10s into reading, all three milestone LEDs blink briefly (for 2s thrice to celebrate milestone completion, then timer resets, starting the cycle again

 Comprehensive materials list
 - 1 LilyPad Arduino, including on-board RGB LED